Additional Scholarships, Grants & Awards

 - Dean’s Choice Award - $500 given to the Dean of each school to award to a student who demonstrated excellence in their portfolio.

-- NEW - $5,000 Savings By Design Energy Efficiency Integration award
+- Savings By Design Energy Efficiency Integration award - $5,000

-Please visit Alissa Magorian in the Architecture Department for more information about this scholarship.
-Or, visit the California Architectural Foundation’s web site for downloadable application packets and to view previous award winner submissions.
+Please visit the California Architectural Foundation web site for downloadable application packets and to view previous award winner submissions.
 We hope that you review the submittal guidelines carefully and consider this important opportunity.

 Darden Architects Student Scholarship ($1000)

 This scholarship is made possible through the generosity of Darden Architects, Inc. who want to to recognize, support and encourage the professional development of students interested in Architecture from California’s Central San Joaquin Valley.
 Darden Application.